AeroSpace is an i3-like tiling window manager for macOS

 visible

-is a special workspace name that represents the currently visible workspaces -
+is a special workspace name that represents all currently visible workspaces (In multi-monitor setup, there are multiple visible workspaces)

 -